jjhuang4/fraud-detection/README.md

 - A tab showing logs of past models for backtracking
 - A tab showing analysis of models and evaluations

+## Report

+A report giving an overview of the development / training process as well as a summary of results from using the dashboard is provided as a pdf.

 ## EDA

 - Features are unknown and dataset has high dimensionality (~30 explanatory variables)